streamich/react-use/docs/useRafLoop.md

 # `useRafLoop`

 React hook that calls given function inside the RAF loop without re-rendering parent component if not needed.
 Loop stops automatically on component unmount.
 Provides controls to stop and start loop manually.

-2nd parameter is dependencies list as in `useEffect` hook.

 ## Usage

 ```jsx
 import * as React from 'react';
 import { useRafLoop } from 'react-use';